mateothegreat/k8-byexamples-kubespray/README.md

 # Rollin deep with Kubespray

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+To get started simply clone the kubespray repo then you'll need to make a couple edits and you'll be on your way!

 ## Getting started

-To get started simply clone the kubespray repo then you'll need to make a couple edits and you'll be on your way!
+You'll want to use a linux based host to perform your deployment from and will need ansible installed locally (`pip install ansible`).

 ```
 git clone https://github.com/kubernetes-incubator/kubespray